madhusriram012/adoberesume/README.md

 ```bash
   npm run dev
 ```
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+After running the above command, open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 # Improvements